 “Yes, sir,” Dan repeated and shoved the ticket into his jacket pocket.

 Chief Powell stepped out of the way and Dan climbed out of the car.
 Dan was a tall man, right at 6’3”, but Chief towered over him another five inches, easy.
 Dan had to look up to meet his gaze.
-With a slight shake of his head, Chief clapped Dan on the back as he headed back into the shop.
+With a slight shake of his head, Chief clapped Dan on the back before he returned to the shop.
 Dan’s ribs screamed out in agony from the heavy hand, but he bit back the pain.
 A light tap of a horn drew his attention.
 Jimmy, parked a half a block away, waved him over.

 “Looks like you lost,” Jimmy said when Dan got to the truck.